 - When thinking about incentivizing and inspiring donors, free gifts don’t always do the trick.
 Only 20% of donors are more likely to donate if they’re offered a free gift.
 (Plus, donors need to be aware of considerations when claiming quid pro quo donations.)

-Again, these are a just a few of the most important figures picked from an extremely well done and detailed report, 2018 Global Trends In Giving.
+Again, these are just a few of the most important figures picked from an extremely well done and detailed report, 2018 Global Trends In Giving.
 If you give the report a read, what were the most unexpected and unique statistics to you?
 I’d love to hear your thoughts and insights!

-For any aspect of donation facilitation, organizational compliance, as well as legal training, I’m happy to provide beneficial services to to help your nonprofit best pursue its mission.
-Don’t hesitate to reach out via email or phone (515-371-6077) any time.
+For any aspect of donation facilitation, organizational compliance, as well as legal training, I’m happy to provide beneficial services to help your nonprofit best pursue its mission.
+Don’t hesitate to reach out via email or phone (515-371-6077) at any time.